mgreenly/notes/README.md

 # Notes

-This is a personal collection of HOWTO documents as well as a [journal](https://github.com/mgreenly/notes/tree/master/docs/journal).
+This is a personal collection of [HOWTOs](https://github.com/mgreenly/notes/tree/master/docs/howto), [cheatsheets](https://github.com/mgreenly/notes/tree/master/docs/cheatsheets) as well as a [journal](https://github.com/mgreenly/notes/tree/master/docs/journal) of sorts.

 Some topics you're likely to see here are Kubernetes, Rust, Ruby and Devops stuff.